zengbing15/lumos_doc/docs/reference/ckbaccount.md

 :::note

-If an account wants to perform transaction actions like transferring CKB to other accounts, the account must have enough CKB capacity that is equal to or more than the minimal CKB requirement of a transaction.
+If an account seeks to perform transactional actions, such as transferring CKB to other accounts, the account must have sufficient CKB capacity that equals or exceeds the minimum CKB requirement for the transaction.

-For example, the minimum CKB capacity requirement is 61 [CKB](https://docs.nervos.org/docs/basics/glossary#shannon "One CKByte is equal to 100,000,000 Shannons.")
-(6,100,000,000 shannons) for one common transaction, and 102 CKB (10,200,000,000 shannons) for a DAO deposit transaction.
+For example, the minimum CKB capacity requirement for a regular transaction is 61 [CKB](https://docs.nervos.org/docs/basics/glossary#shannon "One CKByte is equal to 100,000,000 Shannons.")
+(6,100,000,000 shannons), and the minimum CKB capacity requirement for a DAO deposit transaction is 102 CKB (10,200,000,000 shannons).

-The accounts on the Testnet can claim CKB capacity on [https://faucet.nervos.org](https://faucet.nervos.org/).
-The accounts on DEV chain can get CKB capacity by mining blocks as a miner.
+Accounts on Testnet can request CKB capacity on [https://faucet.nervos.org](https://faucet.nervos.org/).
+Accounts on DEV chain can obtain CKB capacity by mining blocks as miners.
 For more information about getting CKB capacity, see **[step 5](../preparation/createaccount#step-5-get-ckb-capacity-for-the-account-of-alice)** of [Create the accounts by Using ckb-cli](../reference/ckbaccount#create-the-accounts-by-using-ckb-cli).

 :::